Outside/Inside

 Supported by Nordic Culture Point, The Swedish Arts Grants Committee, Lava-Dansproduction, Fossekleiva Kultursenter

-Sometimes colors from the outside world penetrate people's inner lives.
-The present gives off a sound of dissonance that can be both emotionally overwhelming and directly intrusive.
-How can one hold on to one's own motivation and identity with constant noise from outside?
-How are we to find our place in a framework that is constantly changing?
+Sometimes aspects from the outside world penetrate people's inner lives.
+The present gives off a sound of dissonance that can be both emotionally overwhelming and intrusive.
+How can one hold on to motivation and identity with the constant noise from outside?
+How can we find our place in a framework that is constantly changing?
 How do we relate to what once was?
 And where can we turn, if not inward?

 Outside/Inside is a poetic and playful exploration of how external tensions affect the inner life of a person.
-Some will see a story about identity and courage, others may experience a situation report of the human experience of our time.
-Still others will see a portrait of an artist.
+Some will see a story about identity and courage, others may experience an account of the contemporary human experience.
+And some will see a portrait of an artist.

 Welcome to a performance about life and art.